kevry/covid-symptom-tracker/README.md

 #### User stories
 * As a company I want to be able to track my employees symptoms to keep the workplace safe
-* As an employee, I want to let my supervisors know that I am not experiencing symptoms on a given day without sharing my information with anyone else.
+* As an employee I want to let my supervisors know that I am not experiencing symptoms on a given day without sharing my information with anyone else.

 ### Authentication
 All authenticaion was implemented through Google Firebase.
 Users can log into the app with email and password or using their Gmail.